antoniopblopes/claude-code-product-os/templates/customer-interview-protocol.md

 - [ ] Note-taking template prepared

 ### Opening Script
 *"Thank you for taking time to speak with me today.
-I'm [YOUR_NAME] from [COMPANY_NAME], and I'm working on understanding how [CUSTOMER_TYPE] approaches [PROBLEM_AREA].
+I'm [YOUR_NAME] from Mastercard, and I'm working on understanding how [CUSTOMER_TYPE] approaches [PROBLEM_AREA].
 Your insights will help us build better solutions for people like you.*

 *I'd love to record this conversation for note-taking purposes - is that okay with you?
 Nothing will be shared outside our product team, and we can stop recording anytime.*